Providing content in alternate formats

 In some circumstances, when providing Easy Read or New Zealand Sign Language (NZSL) formats, it may be appropriate to provide a summary of the content in those formats.

-If you’re unsure about what’s suitable in each case, talk with the Accessibility team at the Ministry of Social Development.
+If you’re unsure about what’s suitable in each case, get support and advice from the Alternate Formats team at the Ministry of Social Development.

 Alternate formats for web content

 Content that’s available on the web and that meets the NZ Government Web Accessibility Standard can already be converted by a disabled person into the following alternate formats using various types of software or assistive technologies:

 - audio — provided by text-to-speech software of various types

 - braille — provided by a refreshable braille display with screen reader software